Upper back pain

 Good evening i have pain on right side of upper waist for more than two months.when i sit or i try to write something..not able to do that.it really hurt.
 When i lay down then it does not create any problem for me.on Upper right side of waist, when i touch by hand,there is one area where i feel ache not on other place.
 Please help me what i should do??
 This is really very difficult for me to study while sitting on chair.

 Like the answers?
-Chat privately for 24 hours with the doctor of your choice
+Chat privately with the doctor of your choice